mirageglobe/dot-files/README.md

 # dot-files

-jimmys public dot-files and bootstrapper to make life easier. one can use this to quickly bootstrap a vanilla mac, debian based distro.
+jimmys public dot-files and bootstrapper to make life easier. one can use this to quickly bootstrap a vanilla mac or debian based distros.

 # to use